ming-ddtechcg/nuodb-operator/README.md

 _**Note:** The instructions on this page use the Kubernetes&ensp;`kubectl` command for command portability reasons.
 You can replace the kubectl command with the OpenShift&ensp;`oc` command when running commands if you prefer._

-### Create the "nuodb" project (if not already created)
+### 1. Create the "nuodb" project (if not already created)

 &ensp; `kubectl create namespace nuodb`

-### Clone a copy of the NuoDB Operator from Github
+### 2. Clone a copy of the NuoDB Operator from Github
 In your home or working directory, run:

 &ensp; `git clone https://github.com/nuodb/nuodb-operator`

-### Log into your Kubernetes cluster
+### 3. Log into your Kubernetes cluster

 &ensp; `Example: kubectl login -u system:admin`

-### Create environment variables
+### 4. Create environment variables

 ```
 export OPERATOR_NAMESPACE=nuodb
 export STORAGE_NODE=yourStorageNodeDNSName
 ```

-### Disable Linux Transparent Huge Pages (THP) on each cluster node
+### 5. Disable Linux Transparent Huge Pages (THP) on each cluster node
 Run these commands as the root user (or a user with root group privileges) on each cluster node that will host NuoDB pods (containers).
 These commands will disable THP.

-NOTE: If the nodes are rebooted THP will be reenabled by default, and the commands will need to executed again to disable THP.
+**Note:** If the nodes are rebooted THP will be reenabled by default, and the commands will need to executed again to disable THP.

 ```
 echo madvise | sudo tee -a /sys/kernel/mm/transparent_hugepage/enabled
 echo madvise | sudo tee -a /sys/kernel/mm/transparent_hugepage/defrag
 ```

-### Set container storage pre-requisites
+### 6. Set container storage pre-requisites

 Red hat GlusterFS storage is the default storage class for both NuoDB Admin and Storage Manager (SM) pods.
 If you would like to change the default, please see below:

 #### FOR ON-PREM: Set container local-storage permissions on each cluster node
-NOTE: When using the local disk storage option only 1 Admin pod is supported.
+**Note:** When using the local disk storage option only 1 Admin pod is supported.

 ```
 sudo mkdir -p /mnt/local-storage/disk0